luxonis/depthai-python/docs/source/samples/system_information.rst

   ----------------------------------------

 - :code:`upa` represents the temperature of the SHAVE block
-- :code:`dss` represents the temperature od the DRR subsystem
+- :code:`dss` represents the temperature od the DDR subsystem

 Setup
 #####